Turn right onto SE Homestead Valley Road and immediately cross a bridge

 Discover Pass or equivalent for state recreation sites

-This page profiles the Mount Washington in King County, Washington, rather than those of the same name located in Skagit and Mason counties, Washington and elsewhere in North America.
+This page profiles the trail to Mount Washington in King County, Washington, rather than those of the same name located in Skagit and Mason counties, Washington and elsewhere in North America.

 A bastion at the edge of the Cascades, Mount Washington is one of the first peaks encountered east of Seattle, Washington.
 Previously stripped of forest by logging and wildfires, Mount Washington is now cloaked with woodland in varying stages of recovery.
 The rocky trail begins in a dim corridor of close, deciduous forest and climbs steeply for approximately half its distance before relenting in its grade.
 As the trail enters young conifer plantings, views open increasingly until it reaches the summit’s summertime display of wildflowers and sweeping lake and mountain vistas.